094459/newsletter-oss-projects/README.md

 [ec2RuntimeMonitor](https://aws-oss.beachgeek.co.uk/3ra) EC2 runtime monitor is a serverless solution to get a notification when an EC2 instance is running for a time exceeding a user defined threshold.
 The README covers use cases why you might find this useful, but principally cost optimisation as well as reducing your carbon footprint are two key reasons why this might be a useful tool to keep your toolkit. (#193)

+**ha-aws-cost**

+[ha-aws-cost](https://aws-oss.beachgeek.co.uk/44i)  is a project from Diego Marques for folks who use [Home Assistant](https://www.home-assistant.io/) (a very popular open source home automation system), and provides custom component interacts with AWS to get the month to date cost and forecast cost and make it available on Home Assistant.
+It adds two new entities 1/Month to date cost: The current cost of your AWS account, and 2/Forecasted month costs: The forecasted cost based in your current consumption.
+Check out Diego's[ post on LinkedIn](https://www.linkedin.com/posts/diego7marques_aws-cost-my-first-home-assistant-integration-activity-7239741496013340672-cCSY/) that provides some more background to this project.(#204)

 **integrate-control-tower-with-ipam**

 [integrate-control-tower-with-ipam](https://aws-oss.beachgeek.co.uk/41f) This project implements a solution which integrates Amazon IP Address Management (IPAM) within AWS Control Tower through the use of Lifecycle Events.
 It presents the architecture view and shows how this solution extends your AWS Control Tower environment with Amazon IPAM to allow teams to access IPAM pools for their workload accounts.(#202)